mlafeldt/skeleton-cookbook/README.md

 =======

 The cookbook comes with some testing facilities allowing you to iterate quickly on cookbook changes.
-After installing the required Ruby gems with Bundler, most of the testing can be done through convenient Rake tasks.
+After installing Vagrant and the required Ruby gems, most of the testing can be done through convenient Rake tasks.

 ## Bundler

-All tools you need for cookbook development are installed as Ruby gems using [Bundler](http://gembundler.com).
-This gives you complete control over your software stack and makes sure that, for example, you're using the same version of Chef for testing as in production.
+Apart from Vagrant, which is described later on, all tools you need for cookbook development and testing are installed as Ruby gems using [Bundler](http://gembundler.com).
+This gives you a lot of control over the software stack ensuring that the testing environment matches your production environment.

 First, make sure you have Bundler (which is itself a gem):